eduardoleolim/electron-esbuild/README.md

 The preload config is composed of the following properties:

 - `entry` - The entry file of your preload process
+- `reload` - Optional.
+If true, main process will be restarted after preload process is reloaded.
+Default: `false`
 - `plugins` - Optional.
 Path to a javascript file exporting an array of esbuild plugins
 - `output` - Optional.
 The output configuration of bundle.
 Default: same as main's output
   - `directory` - The output directory of your preload process